mderrien29/presentation-clean-code/slides.md

 </pre></code>

-- Les fonctions ne doivent pas depasser 20 lignes !
+- Functions should be short, 20 lines is already a lot !
 <!-- .element: class="fragment" data-fragment-index="8" -->
-- Une fonction doit se limiter a 1 ou 2 niveaux d'indentation.
+- Functions should have 1 (or 2) indentation level.
 <!-- .element: class="fragment" data-fragment-index="9" -->
-- Un seul niveau d'abstraction par fonction
+- One function = One abstraction level.
 <!-- .element: class="fragment" data-fragment-index="10" -->

 Note: